nynaalekhya/IOT-blockchain/README.md

 git remote add upstream https://github.com/backdrop/backdrop.git
 ```

-3. Synchronize the local `1.x` branch with the upstream branch:
+3. Fetch the updates from the upstream branch and synchronize with the local `1.x` branch:

 ```sh
 git fetch upstream